 - Participate in a collaborative wiki or blog to be used by the group for sharing experiences, investigate various apps, and to post inquiries to the others

-- Keep individual wiki pages as a journal of experimentation
+- Keep individual wiki pages or journal of exploration

 - Attend and contribute to the final wrap-up meeting and submit a written (1 - 2 page) report summarizing their findings.

-When designing your proposal, consider some of the following questions that may help shape your investigation:
+When designing your application, consider some of the following questions that may help shape your investigation:

 - What are the potential uses of the iPad in my classes?